Women In Motion continues to honor the work of Sabine Weiss

 Sabine Weiss, a photographer’s life

-The Women In Motion podcast
+Exploring the Women In Motion podcast

 On the occasion of the award presentation, Sabine Weiss has recorded an episode of the Women In Motion podcast to encourage discussion about the representation of women in culture and the arts.
 Interviewed by Géraldine Sarratia, she describes her very early attraction to photography, her career in France and abroad, and the challenges she has faced as a woman in a field that was considered to be male-dominated in the 1960s.
 Enjoy listening!